sigurd-dev/mkblob/README.md

 Make with makeall_el8.sh on x86_64 version of CentOS 8 or Red Hat Enterprise 8.

 You might have to tweak the script to make it compile on other distributions.
-Also glibc-static is needed to compile.
-Precompiled binary is included in directory binary_X86_64 as well as rpm and deb files.
+Also glibc-static is needed to compile. (dnf install glibc-static) Precompiled binary is included in directory binary_X86_64 as well as rpm and deb files.

 mkblob should run on any X86_64 as it is statically compiled